CraftYun83/Web-API-Builder/README.md

 Note: I wanted to have a MongoDB connectivity test, but turns out, you can't connect to MongoDB databases using Javascript, only NodeJS.
 I might try fiure out a way to get past that, but for now, my code cannot check whether the database URI is valid or not.

 <hr/>

+Update 15 April 5:28pm GMT+8:00<br/>
+Created a NodeJS server that will host all the files neccesary for the API creator.
+It also contains the feature to validate MongoDB database connections, so that's done.